 Marconi Sailing Club is fortunate enough to have a number of club owned sailing dinghies.
 The club dinghies are available for members to use providing there is safety cover afloat for the duration of their use, which makes them ideal to borrow to join in club racing, sail training activities or any of the many organised club sailing activities.
 Or just to take out for a gentle sail whilst these activities are underway.

-Currently MSC does not charge for the use of these boats and they are available on a first come first served basis.
-The exception to this is on sail training days, RYA course days and cadet week, when the boats are reserved for these activities.
+Currently MSC does not charge for the use of these boats and they are available on a first come first served basis through a booking system.
+The exception to this is on sail training days, RYA course days and Cadet Week when the boats are reserved by the club for these activities.

 The club boats are clearly labelled as club boats.